Idol (Swedish TV series): Season 15

 The 15th season aired in 2019.
 The judging panel was made up of Anders Bagge, Nikki Amini, Alexander Kronlund and Kishti Tomita.
 Title was won by Tousin Michael Chiza (Tusse).

 Season 16

 The 16th season aired in 2020.
 The judging panel was made up of Anders Bagge, Nikki Amini, Alexander Kronlund and Kishti Tomita.
 The title was won by Nadja Holm on 4 December 2020.
 Due to coronavirus, this season was run differently and was filmed without an audience.

 Season 17

 The 17th season aired on 23 August 2021.
 The judging panel was made up of Anders Bagge, Katia Mosally, Alexander Kronlund and Kishti Tomita.
 The title was won by Birkir Blær.

 Season 18

 The 18th season aired in 2022.
 The judging panel was made up of Anders Bagge, Katia Mosally, Alexander Kronlund and Kishti Tomita.
 The title was won by Nike Sellmar.

+Season 19

+The 19th season aired in 2023.
+The judging panel was made up of Anders Bagge, Katia Mosally, Alexander Kronlund and Kishti Tomita.
+New for this season was that four singers would coach the auditinees, those where Hanna Ferm, Chris Kläfford, Pa Modou Badjie and Maxida Märak.

 Season details

 Top Selling Idol Alumni

-This list only includes contestants with at least one certified album, and the totals do not include EPs, digital-only albums and/or pre-Idol recordings.
+This list only includes contestants with at least one certified album, and the totals do not include EPs, digital-only albums or pre-Idol recordings.